Generic Name: diclofenac topical (dye KLOE fen ak TOP ik al)

 Voltaren Gel contains diclofenac,a nonsteroidal anti-inflammatory drug (NSAID).
-Diclofenac works by reducing hormones that cause inflammation and pain in the body.
+Diclofenac works by reducing substances in the body that cause pain and inflammation.

 You should not use Voltaren Gel if you have ever had asthma or a severe allergic reaction caused by aspirin, diclofenac (Cataflam, Voltaren), or another nonsteroidal anti-inflammatory drug (NSAID).

-NSAIDs may increase your risk of heart attack or stroke, especially if you use it long term or have heart disease.
+Diclofenac can increase your risk of fatal heart attack or stroke, especially if you use it long term or take high doses, or if you have heart disease.
 Do not use Voltaren Gel just before or after heart bypass surgery (coronary artery bypass graft, or CABG).

-NSAIDs may also cause stomach or intestinal bleeding, which can be fatal.
-These conditions can occur without warning while you are using Voltaren Gel.
+Diclofenac may also cause stomach or intestinal bleeding, which can be fatal.
+These conditions can occur without warning while you are using Voltaren Gel, especially in older adults.

 Before taking this medicine

-An NSAID may also cause stomach or intestinal bleeding, which can be fatal.
-These conditions can occur without warning while you are using Voltaren Gel, especially if:
+Voltaren Gel may also cause stomach or intestinal bleeding, which can be fatal.
+These conditions can occur without warning while you are using Voltaren Gel, especially in older adults.

 To make sure Voltaren Gel is safe for you, tell your doctor if you have: